Caspar (magus): Gift to the Infant Jesus

 Caspar is behind the kneeling Melchior in The Magi visiting the Infant Jesus, by Dieric Bouts.

-St. Matthew wrote that the Magi brought three gifts – gold, frankincense and myrrh.
+In the Book of Matthew it is stated that the Magi brought three gifts – gold, frankincense and myrrh.
 These gifts apparently have deeper significance, the gold signifying the regal status of Jesus, the frankincense his divinity, and the myrrh his human nature.
 Caspar is traditionally portrayed with a reddish beard in the middle of the three kings, as younger than Melchior and older than Balthasar; he is waiting behind Melchior to give the gift of frankincense to the Infant Jesus.
 He is often portrayed in the act of accepting his gift from an assistant, or in the act of removing his crown: signs of preparing to be next at the feet of the Infant Jesus.

 Death

 According to tradition, Caspar became a martyr; some people are of the opinion that the other two Magi also met with the same fate.
 The relics of the Magi were found in Persia by Helena, but were later brought to Constantinople and then to Milan in Italy.
 From there, they were taken to Germany, where they are now housed in Cologne Cathedral.